bitnami/charts/bitnami/dokuwiki/README.md

 ## Upgrading

 ### To 7.0.0

+This version also introduces `bitnami/common`, a [library chart](https://helm.sh/docs/topics/library_charts/#helm) as a dependency.
+More documentation about this new utility could be found [here](https://github.com/bitnami/charts/tree/master/bitnami/common#bitnami-common-library-chart).
+Please, make sure that you have updated the chart dependencies before executing any upgrade.

 The [Bitnami Dokuwiki](https://github.com/bitnami/bitnami-docker-dokuwiki) image was migrated to a "non-root" user approach.
 Previously the container ran as the `root` user and the Apache daemon was started as the `daemon` user.
 From now on, both the container and the Apache daemon run as user `1001`.
 You can revert this behavior by setting the parameters `containerSecurityContext.runAsUser` to `root`.